christianwach/comment-tagger/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8MZNB9D3PF48S
 Tags: comments, tagging, taxonomy, commentpress Requires at least: 4.4
-Tested up to: 4.4
+Tested up to: 4.5
 Stable tag: 0.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lets logged-in readers tag comments
+Enables logged-in readers to add tags to comments.

 == Description ==

-The *Comment Tagger* plugin lets logged-in readers tag comments.
-The plugin is intended to work with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/) but can (with some effort) be used elsewhere.
+The *Comment Tagger* plugin lets logged-in readers add tags to comments.
+The plugin works out-of-the-box with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/) but can also be used with other themes.
+Please see 'Installation' for details.

 ### Plugin Development